 An experienced construction lawyer, Megan helps clients in every part of the commercial construction industry navigate disputes connected with their projects.
 These can involve anything from construction- and design-defect disputes to payment claims, lien and bond issues, and project closeout.

 In every matter, her objective is twofold—to resolve the issue with the best possible terms, and to get it over with.
-Although formal litigation is not the only option for dispute resolution (nobody wants to be in court!), Megan can initiate or defend a lawsuit, including handling appeals.
+Although formal litigation is not the only option for dispute resolution (nobody wants to be in court!), Megan can prosecute or defend a lawsuit, including handling appeals.
 She’s an aggressive, effective litigator when the situation calls for it.

 But whether overseeing a lawsuit or navigating a more informal legal dispute, the hallmark of Megan’s approach to construction law is her extraordinary attention to detail.
 In every facet of her work, she strives for completeness, accuracy, and thoroughness—an investment of time and effort aimed at delivering the best returns possible.